Henry Wilson (sailor)

-Henry Wilson (1740–1810) was an English naval captain of the British East India Company, from Rotherhithe.
-He was in command of the British East India Company packet ship Antelope, when it shipwrecked off Ulong Island, near Koror Island in Palau in 1783, and the East Indiaman Warley at the Battle of Pulo Aura.
+Captain Henry Wilson (1740 – 10 May 1810) was a British sea captain from Rotherhithe.
+He commanded the East India Company packet ship Antelope, when it shipwrecked off Ulong Island in 1783.
+Wilson also captained the East Indiaman Warley at the Battle of Pulo Aura.

 Voyage of 1783

-The context was the Fourth Anglo-Dutch War; normal routes from China westwards for British shipping were hampered by the Dutch East Indies.
+During the Fourth Anglo-Dutch War, normal routes from China westwards for British shipping were hampered by the Dutch East Indies.
 The Antelope had been returning from Macau by the "Eastern Passage", a route designed to avoid the south-west monsoon, but had strayed too far in the easterly direction.

 On the north coast of New Guinea Wilson anchored in the vicinity of the Schouten Islands.
 After some dialogue over two days with Papuan inhabitants who came out to the ship, in which Wilson used vocabulary collected by Thomas Forrest at Dory Harbour, Wilson felt the numbers he faced were threatening.
 He used small arms to deter them, and the crew of the Antelope was attacked, an encounter in which the artist Arthur William Devis was injured.
-The wreck on Ulong followed.Transactions of the Royal Asiatic Society of Great Britain and Ireland, Volume 3 (1835) p.
-129 note;Google Books.
+The wreck on Ulong followed.